Certify your building to Passivhaus or AECB Silver standard

 Although in need of updating this document is still useful describing the principles of PH certification of buildings and products:Download our Passivhaus FAQ sheet here.

-The Silver Standard is aimed at those wishing to create high-performance buildings using widely available technology at little or no extra cost.
+The Silver standard is aimed at those wishing to create high-performance buildings using widely available technology at little or no extra cost.
 We estimate that this low-risk option will reduce overall CO2 emissions by 70% compared to the UK average for buildings of each type – a highly significant result given the relative ease and low cost with which this standard can be met.
-Individual self-builders and large-scale residential and non-residential developers could make a valuable contribution to low-carbon building by meeting this standard.
+Individual self-builders and large-scale residential and non-residential developers could make a valuable contribution to low-carbon building by meeting the AECB Silver standard.
+To see examples of projects built to this standard go to the Low Energy Buildings Database.